-· Since 1993, KCWA’s Fund for Primary Education has been set up in 150 Parishes under the Mangalore and Udupi dioceses, through Fixed Deposits to the tune of Rs.
+· Since 1993, KCWA’s Fund for Primary Education has been set up in 150 institutions under the Mangalore and Udupi dioceses, through Fixed Deposits to the tune of Rs.
 1.8 Crores in total, and the interest generated from which facilitates books, school uniforms and other educational utilities.

 · Recognizing the significance of higher education, KCWA has made it possible for those who have the aptitude of scaling great heights but have limited means, by instituting a permanent Scholarship of Rs.10 lakhs in St. Joseph’s Engineering College, Vamanjoor, to educate two meritorious students from Mangalore diocese annually.